cajuncoding/AssemblyAttributeSearch/README.md

 # AssemblyAttributeSearch
-This is a small library/helper to provide greatly simplified convenience methods for dynamically finding, filtering, and initializing classes based on Custom Attributes.
+This is a small small .Net Standard library/helper to provide greatly simplified convenience methods for dynamically finding, filtering, and initializing classes based on Custom Attributes.
 It provides a simpel convenience methods to allow searching for all instances of a Custom Attribute type.